silverstripe/sspak/README.md

  * gzip
  * sudo

-It will also use the /tmp folder and it will need to have enough free space on there to create the .sspak file.
+It will also use the /tmp folder and it will need to have enough free space on there to create the .sspak.phar file.